vishalcloudyuga/dcos-docs/1.9/usage/storage/external-storage.md

 ---

 **Warning:** Volume size is specified in GiB.
 There is currently an inaccuracy in the DC/OS GUI where the volume size is marked in MiB.
-When creating a volume, make sure you specify the number of **GiB** you need, not MiB. volume size unit to MiB.
-However, Marathon still regards the size as GiB and forward it directly to Mesos.
+When creating a volume, make sure you specify the number of **GiB** you need, not MiB.

 Use external volumes when fault-tolerance is crucial for your app.
 If a host fails, the native Marathon instance reschedules your app on another host, along with its associated data, without user intervention.
 External volumes also typically offer a larger amount of storage.